ripudamank2/Static-Timing-Analysis-in-Brief/README.md

  #### Max and Min path concept :

- A Max Path is not the physical maximum length path (more number of gates and delay).
+   1. A Max Path is not the physical maximum length path (more number of gates and delay).
 Rather it's the path with largest delay.
- A Min Path is the path with the smallest delay (less number of gates and delay).
+   2. A Min Path is the path with the smallest delay (less number of gates and delay).

 ## STA Delay :

+   1. In this static delays such as gate and net delay are considered.
+   2. In each path and these delays are compared against their required (RAT) maximum and minimum values.
+   3. Actual path delay is the sum of the Net delay and the cell delay along the timing path.
+   4. Net delay is the total time for charging and discharging all the parasitics. it is a function of parasitic R and C.
+   5. Cell delay is the delay arc corresponding to the input and output ports of the cell.
+It is the function of Slew , Load and Process Parameters.
+   6. Wire Load Models are fetched from the Technology files.